rmsk2/c64_mandelbrot/README.md

 emulator.

 If you want to build MANDELCALC on a Mac you have to adapt the makefile in such a way that the paths to ACME and `c1541` reflect the situation on your system.
+Additionally you have to define the variable `MAC` when exeuting `make`, i.e. you have to use for instance `make MAC=1`.